 The Authority recognizes uncollectible accounts at the time they are deemed to be uncollectible.
 The Authority is performing collection efforts and is in the process of filing liens on properties with delinquent amounts.
-These efforts should result in the collection of substantially all accounts receivable.

 E. Assets Limited as to Use - Held by Trustee